 - Highlights: Khardung La, Nubra Valley, Umling La, Pangong Tso

-- Difficulty: Easier once acclimatized
+- Difficulty: Easier once acclimatised

 How to Prepare for Ladakh Bike Trip?